vp-vaidya/Snake-Game-Final-Project-VV/README.md

 # Snake Game

-A classic grid-based Snake game built with Python and Tkinter.
-Control a growing snake to eat food and power-ups while avoiding obstacles and walls.
+This is an implementation of the classic Snake game built with Python and Tkinter.
+Control a snake in a grid with arrow keys to eat food and power-ups while avoiding obstacles and walls.
+Obstacles can be toggled off but it is set as default.

 ## Files

 **Files**
 - `configuration.py` - Game settings (board size, speed, power-ups, obstacles)
 - `game.py` - Game logic (movement, collisions, scoring)
-- `draw.py` - Rendering layer using Tkinter Canvas
+- `draw.py` - Rendering layer
-- `main.py` - Main application window and game loop
+- `main.py` - Main application window using Tkinter Canvas and game loop
 - `test_snake.py` - unit tests

 ## Code Classes